jpohlmeyer/netzwerkprogrammierung-2020/README.md

   --host HOST           Host the service is started on.
 Default: localhost --port PORT           Host the service is started on.
 Default: 7500 --searchlist SEARCHLIST
-                        Comma-seperated list of possible hosts with ports for autodetection of peer services.
+                        Comma-seperated list of possible currently running hosts with ports for autodetection of peer services.
 Example: 'localhost:1234,localhost:4567' Default: Empty list
   --masterscript MASTERSCRIPT
                         Script that will be executed by the new master after the master changes.
 Default: masterscript.sh --slavescript SLAVESCRIPT
                         Script that will be executed by every slave after the master changes.
 Default: slavescript.sh
 ```

+The searchlist needs to include all currently running peer services for autodetection.
+Future newly started peers will request addition to the cluster and do not need to be included in this list.

 ## Example